 Urban Transition Buffers (UTBs) provide a transition from water bodies and environmentally sensitive areas associated with water bodies to areas which are less fragile and appropriate for more intense uses and development.
 Learn more.

 Property owners within floodplains or near flood-prone streams should review the Flood Insurance Rate Maps (FIRM).
-The location of the floodplain in relation to your property may determine whether flood insurance is required by your lender or be helpful if you choose to purchase flood insurance no matter where you live.
+The location of the FEMA floodplain in relation to your property may determine whether flood insurance is required by your lender or be helpful if you choose to purchase flood insurance no matter where you live.
 Consult your insurance company to see what your options are.
-Cary has restrictions on development within the flood plain that require a floodplain development permit.
+Cary has restrictions on development within the floodplain that require a floodplain development permit.

 The Water Resources Department makes improvements to the storm sewer system to maintain infrastructure and to mitigate flooding and property damage.
 Learn more.